lamassuiot/lamassu-compose/README.md

 ## Usage
 To launch Lamassu follow the next steps:
 1. Clone the repository and get into the directory: `git clone https://github.com/lamassuiot/lamassu-compose && cd lamassu-compose`.
 2. Install the `jq` tool.
-It will be used later
+It will be used later: https://stedolan.github.io/jq/download/
-3. Fill the next empty secret environment variables in `.env` file:
+3. Change the next secret environment variables in `.env` file. **If not changed, it will use admin/admin **:

 ```
 KEYCLOAK_DB_USER=<KEYCLOAK_DB_USER> //Keycloak database user.